-It's easy to spend an entire day here -- in addition to exploring the many permanent and temporary exhibits, there are planetarium and IMAX shows to enjoy, guided tours and families will love visiting the Discovery Center that is full of hands-on activities for children.
-The food court and several cafes offer visitors a variety of different dining options, and a chance to refuel during an extended visit.
-Don't miss... our Tips for Visiting AMNH to make the most of your visit.Continue to 8 of 13 below.
+This is a great place for kids, with IMAX shows and a Discovery Center that is full of hands-on activities for children.
+The food court and several cafes offer visitors a variety of different dining options and a chance to refuel during an extended visit.

 Grand Central Terminal

 One of the reasons that Central Park is such a magical place is that no matter how many times you visit, there's always something new to discover or explore.
 Visitors might enjoy a picnic in Central Park, watching a SummerStage concert or even taking a free walking tour offered by the Central Park Conservancy.
-There are so many great things to do in Central Park -- try one to discover for yourself what makes Central Park is so popular.

 Central Park was the first major landscaped public park in the United States and was designed by Frederick Law Olmsted and Calvert Vaux.
 The pair also designed Brooklyn's Prospect Park, somewhat smaller but also beautiful to behold and a star attraction in Brooklyn.